Location

 enter loc verifications

-• Active: Indicates whether the location is currently available for use in warehouse operations.
-If unselected, the location cannot be selected for receiving, picking, storing, or any other processes, which is useful during maintenance.
+Determines if the location is currently available for warehouse operations.
+Inactive locations cannot be selected for receiving, picking, storing, etc., useful for maintenance or decommissioning.

-• Allows the storage of more than one unique item (SKU) in the same location.
-This typically enabled, if this is disabled, the system enforces item exclusivity in the location.
+Enables storage of more than one unique item (SKU) in the location.
+Typically enabled.
+If disabled, the location enforces item exclusivity.

 Entering Machine fields